nnsW3/0g-chain/docs/Telemetry.md

 ## Enabling Kava Metric Telemetry

-To enable the kava app to emit telemetry during operation, update the relevant config values to enable metrics:
+To enable the Kava app to emit telemetry during operation, update the relevant config values to enable metrics:

 `config.toml`